danielburgess/hextra/README.md

 ## List of planned features:
 * Add selection support
-* Store loaded values on the elements and change the background class of cells when values are different than file
+* Store loaded values on the elements and change the background class of cells when values are different from file
-* exporting/importing of data
+* ~~load files~~ 4/18
+* save files
 * searching by "text" or hexadecimal value
 * implement FileSystem API support
 * save most recent searches in history